microsoft/language-server-protocol/_specifications/lsp/3.17/client/unregisterCapability.md

 }
 ```

-An example JSON RPC message to unregister the above registered `textDocument/willSaveWaitUntil` feature looks like this:
+An example JSON-RPC message to unregister the above registered `textDocument/willSaveWaitUntil` feature looks like this:

 ```json
 {